sid88in/serverless-appsync-plugin/doc/general-config.md

 - `logging`: See [Logging](#Logging)
 - `xrayEnabled`: Boolean.
 Enable or disable X-Ray tracing.
 - `visibility`: Optional. `GLOBAL` or `PRIVATE`. **Changing this value requires the replacement of the API.**
+- `introspection`: Boolean.
+Whether to enable introspection or not.
+Defaults to `true`.
+- `queryDepthLimit`: Optional.
+The maximum amount of nested level allowed per query.
+Must be between 1 and 75.
+If not specified: unlimited.
+- `resolverCountLimit`: Optional.
+The maximum number of resolvers a query can process.
+Must be between 1 and 1000.
+If not specified: unlimited.
 - `tags`: A key-value pair for tagging this AppSync API
 - `esbuild`: Custom esbuild options, or `false` See [Esbuild](#Esbuild)